Witness The Fitness! Staying Active With Limited Mobility Is The Key To Mobility!

 Sweat the small stuff — embrace every opportunity to be active with limited mobility

 We might not think of it as exercise, but study after study has shown gardening can be excellent anaerobic exercise if done regularly, despite the fact many of the movements involved are of relatively low intensity and often require small movements.
-The is a great place to start exploring the many ways in which people with limited mobility can flex their green fingers.
+The Gardening For Disabled Trust is a great place to start exploring the many ways in which people with limited mobility can flex their green fingers.

 Adaptive exercise equipment can make staying active with limited mobility easier